paulfioravanti/toy_robot/README.md

 To enable functionality in the [Extensions](#extensions), pass in the `-e` flag:

-Input commands manually on command line:
+Input commands manually on command line in extended mode:

     $ bin/toy_robot -e

-Run commands from a file:
+Run commands from a file in extended mode:

     $ bin/toy_robot -e -f [filename]